RobertScanlon/CS362-004-W2018/projects/scanlonr/README.md

-This is my Assignment-3 submission! within /dominion run 'make unittestresults.out' to compile and run all test. this will create file 'unittestresults.out'
+This is my Assignment-4 submission! within /dominion run 'make randomtestadventurer.out' to compile and run adventurer random tester. this will create file 'randomtestadventurer.out'

+within /dominion run 'make randomtestcard1.out' to compile and run Council Room random tester. this will create file 'randomtestcard1.out'

-within /dominion run 'make clean' to remove all tests data and executables
+within /dominion run 'make randomtestcard2.out' to compile and run Steward random tester. this will create file 'randomtestcard2.out'

+NOTE: run 'make clean' before running any of the above random tests.